PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 Also, we use the string conversion specifier (`%s`) in `scanf`.

 Now, how can we check if the person typed "yes" or "no" and not some gibberish?
-There is a special funciton that can compare if a string matches another string called `strcmp`, standing for "string compare".
+There is a special function that can compare if a string matches another string called `strcmp`, standing for "string compare".
 To get access to `strcmp` we need to include "string.h".

 (change your code to the following)
 ```c